SrinedhiT/Task/README.md

 # Task
 Sentiment Analysis of Tweets
-Used TF-IDF, CountVectorizer, Naive Bayes, and Logistic Regression
+Using -  TF-IDF, CountVectorizer, Naive Bayes, and Logistic Regression